bvincent1/StartupJobScraper/README.md

 and then run
 `make deploy`

-For local testing or and / or local running simply run `make test`
+For local testing and / or local running simply run `make test`